MG-Choi/ABTS/.ipynb_checkpoints/README-checkpoint.md

 | 208 |        7 | MidAdult   | 550790005021 | Monday     | S_d_r     |          3 |     0.7 |       1 |     1   |     1   |                  2 |            3 |         nan | Car         |      nan | 550790001022 |   1.5 |   0.25 | Religion      |
 | 209 |        7 | MidAdult   | 550790005021 | Monday     | Home      |          4 |     0.7 |       1 |     1   |     1   |                  2 |          390 |         nan | Car         |      nan | 550790005021 | nan   | nan    | Home          |

+- Now, trip modes for each trip are assigned.

 ### 1.5.
 Spatial Trip Route Estimator
+###### In the Spatial Trip Route Estimator, destinations for each trip purpose at the CBG level are identified through the interplay of distance, land use, and agent preferences.
+Following this, an optimal final schedule for each individual is crafted, adhering to logical and spatiotemporal constraints.

+###### Equation 9 is deployed to probabilistically ascertain the destination <i>D</i> for each trip purpose.
+The initial probabilities are ascertained from observed monthly records of destination choices within the origin area <i>A</i>, based on SafeGraph data.
+Given that this research back-calculates past travels, observed travel data serves to establish baseline destination choices.
+Nevertheless, in scenarios lacking prior travel data for forecasts, this probability may be adjusted to 1, thus becoming solely influenced by alternative parameters.

+###### Because of the aggregation of SafeGraph data by counts without trip purpose delineation, two equations are combined to compute the probability for each destination specific to the trip purpose.
+The inaugural equation calculates the probability from the count of locations pertinent to trip purpose <i>t</i>, symbolized as <i>C<sup>(t)</sup></i>, sourced from land use data.
+This probability escalates with an increase in locations tied to the trip purpose within the land use data, assigned a weight <i>W<sub>s</sub></i>, termed as 'spatial attractiveness weight'.
+The subsequent equation is grounded in a distance sensitivity formula deriving from the distance decay function.
+An elevated weight <i>W<sub>d</sub></i> signifies that the distance <i>d(A,D)</i> between origin and destination markedly sways the destination selection, while a diminished weight indicates lesser influence of distance.

 <div style="text-align: center;">
     <img src="/ABTS/image/EQ10_assignDest.png" alt="Equation 9.
 Probability of trips 't' from origin area 'A' to destination 'D'" height="300"/>